isc-projects/stork/doc/usage.rst

 ========================

 An initial password is assigned by the administrator when a user account is created.
-Each user should change the password when first logging into the system.
+Each user should change their password when first logging into the system.
 To change the password, click on the ``Profile`` menu and choose ``Settings`` to display the user profile information.
 Click on ``Change password`` in the menu bar on the left